Causes of Post-Traumatic Stress Disorder

-In very young children, symptoms can include bedwetting, acting out the trauma while playing, being “clingy” with their caregivers, and possibly being unable to talk.
+In very young children, symptoms can include bedwetting, acting out the trauma while playing, being “clingy” with their caregivers, and being unable to talk.

 Diagnosis of Post-Traumatic Stress Disorder

-PTSD is diagnosed only if symptoms persist for more than one month and are adversely affecting the child's life and level of functioning.
+PTSD is diagnosed if symptoms persist for more than one month and are adversely affecting the child's life and level of functioning.
 In those who are diagnosed with PTSD, symptoms usually begin within three months following the trauma, but can also start months or years later.

 The length of the illness varies.
 Some people recover within six months; others have symptoms that last much longer.